Kong/docs.konghq.com/app/deck/guides/ci-driven-configuration.md

+---
-# CI-driven configuration
+title: CI-driven Configuration
+toc: false
+---

-## or Configuration as code
+## Configuration as code

 decK can be, rather should be, used in a CI pipeline to push out configuration Kong.